How to Crop & Re-size Photos for Your Farm Website & Emails

 Free Software for Cropping & Resizing Farm Photos

-Step 1: Open Your Photo in GIMP
+Step 1: Open Your Photo in BeFunky

 Be sure that you are using the original photo.
 If the image was saved to the cloud from your phone or emailed from your phone, it may have been compressed and the image quality could be reduced.
-Transferring to your computer via USB will help ensure that you are working with the original unmodified image.
+Transferring to your computer via USB/phone cable will help ensure that you are working with the original unmodified image.

 Step 2: Crop Your Photo (change the aspect ratio)